-Valentine's Gift Guide for Apple Lovers
+Mother's Day Gift Guide for Apple Lovers

 Apple Smart Battery Case

 Make it through the night and into the next morning with Apple's Smart Battery Case.
 Thanks to its unique integration, it packs more charging power into less bulk than other other case.
-And that'll let your iPhone 7, iPhone 6s, and iPhone 6 love keep up with the pluses!
+And that'll let mom's iPhone 7, iPhone 6s, and iPhone 6 love keep up not just with the pluses — but with the kids!

 $99 Buy Now